Contents

 For more information on VBScripts and how they are used from within VoiceGuide please refer to this Help file's entry on Run VBScript module.

-If "verify_failed" is returned back to VoiceGuide then VoiceGuide will play either play the sound file(s) specified in the "file to play if entered number is wrong length or verification failed" text box, or if that text box is not set it will just play the main prompt asking the caller to enter the number again.
-If the VBScript starts playing another file before returning "verify_failed" then VoiceGuide will just wait for caller to start entering the number again, without starting to play any other sound files.
-This allows customized sound files to be played depending on why the entered number failed verification.
+If "verify_failed" is returned back to VoiceGuide then VoiceGuide will either play the sound file(s) specified in the "file to play if entered number is wrong length or verification failed" text box, or if that text box is not set it will just play the main prompt asking the caller to enter the number again.

 $RV_ENTEREDNUMBER contains the number just entered by the caller.
-Use this Result Variable instead of the $RV[ModuleName] style variable.
-When the verification VBScript is ran the $RV[ModuleName] style result variable has not been set yet.
+In the verification script use $RV_ENTEREDNUMBER instead of the $RV[ModuleName] style $RV.
+When the verification script is ran the $RV[ModuleName] result variable has not yet been set.

 Paths